cessda/cessda.guidelines.public/platform/architecture-future-work.md

 ## Standard Operating Procedures

-Deployment and in-life operations and maintenance of {% include glossary.html entry="software artefacts" %} are currently out of scope.
+Deployment and in-life operations and maintenance of {% include glossary.html entry="(software artefacts)" text="software artefacts" %} are currently out of scope.

 The following should be considered at a later stage: